Today, I'm here with Mike Palumbo, director of corporate development at Halo Branded Solutions.

 We have a really interesting culture in the sense that you're really accountable for your own success or failure.
 Our management style is very entrepreneurial.

-And I don't think anybody, any of my colleagues at the C-level, director level, C level, or the CEO where I report to, I don't think anybody really had experienced, many experiences dealing with a corporate development person.
+And I don't think any of my colleagues at the C-level, director level, or CEO level whom I report to, really had many experiences dealing with a corporate development person.

-So there are not many directives to give.
-I remember coming in and no one really telling you what to do.
-It was, there was no directive.
+I remember coming in and there was no directive.

 It was just, "Hey, get comfortable, learn the business, and then I'll be interested in what you, Mr. Palumbo, have to recommend for our process and ways to make us better."

-So it was really when we talked about a blank canvas, it really was a blank canvas.
+So when we talked about a blank canvas, it really was a blank canvas.

-What about the folks that we're currently engaged with M&A activity?
-What were your interactions with them?
+What about the folks that were currently engaged in M&A activity?
+What were your interactions with them like?

-Most people had interaction with M&A. You're talking to department heads or C-suite, they all had some sort of exposure.
-I didn't know what's going on, but every time I talked to people, they had questions about integration, which is an interesting sort of point here.
+Department heads or C-suite, all had some sort of exposure.
+I didn't know what was going on but every time I talked to people, they had questions about integration.

-These are the business leaders that have to implement all of the things that we've promised during diligence and business planning, strategic planning.
+These are the business leaders that have to implement all of the things that we've promised during diligence and business and strategic planning.

 I remember really being able to read a person or understand what kind of conversation I was going to have in that meeting with the department heads based on their body language.

-You can tell this immediately based on their reaction, their body language, their experience they've had with M&A.
+You can tell this immediately based on their reaction, their body language, and the experience they've had with M&A.

-What questions are you asking them to learn about what they're doing and what the challenges they're experiencing?
+What questions are you asking them when it comes to what they're doing and what challenges they're experiencing?

 I was trying to ask all the same questions.
-First of all, what's your department do?
-So billing, how does billing work?
+First of all, what does your department do?
+How does billing work?

-It goes back to the point I was making earlier and understanding that the business part of it was a learning experience for me.
-Hey, what do you do here?
-A much nicer way, right?
+It goes back to understanding that the business part of it was a learning experience for me.

-And then it's what's your involvement in an M&A?
-And it was always some sort of integration or onboarding capacity, which in and of itself is indicative of, maybe they should, expand the role in diligence?
+What's your involvement in an M&A?
+It was always some sort of integration or onboarding capacity, which in and of itself is indicative of, maybe they should expand the role in diligence.

 Could they help out a little bit earlier to alleviate that pain a little bit later on?
-Or could this person seem really insightful on billing or on order entry or maybe a back-office task or sales?
+Or does this person seem really insightful on billing, order entry, a back-office task, or sales?

-Are we, I wonder if we're leveraging that expertise during the diligence process.
-Yeah.
+I wonder if we're leveraging that expertise during the diligence process.

-Armed with a really good knowledge of the business is the number one foundation.
-From there it's you're new to the organization.
+Being armed with a really good knowledge of the business is the number one foundation.

-The action imperative, you want to get in there and you want to, "well, wait a second.
+You get the itch to jump in.
+You want to get in there and say, "Well, wait a second.
 Why are you modeling like that?
-You should be modeling it like this?
+You should be modeling it like this."

-You just got to really sit there and walkthrough one, two, three processes, whatever it takes, and watch how they're doing things.
-Cause you really need to identify first of all, what they're doing right and how to preserve that.
+Really sit there and walk through one, two, three processes, whatever it takes, and watch how they're doing things.
+Know what they're doing right and how to preserve that.

 Yeah.
 Then it becomes, where do you start adding value?
 Because until the stage, and I think I deliberately wanted to explain it this way is that, you can't add any value until you've really understood what they do in the basics, the basics of the business and the basics of how they do things.